Bloggers’ picks – the best Christmas gifts for gardeners

 ‘A seed packet organiser is invaluable for all my packets of seeds – I was given one similar to this by Burgon & Ball.’

-Richard raised the issue of gifts for children of garden-lovers, which is an excellent point.
+Richard reminded me to include children when you’re thinking of gifts for gardeners.
 ‘I bought a very nice child size tool set for my daughter Ava earlier this year.
 Its been fantastic for making her feel part of the gardening – something that’s her own.
 Unfortunately it came from Wilko and I don’t think they do it anymore.
 It was £10.’

 (I’ve had a look for children’s gardening tools on Wilko, but couldn’t find any.
 However, they may return next summer.
 The only children’s gardening tools I’ve personally used with children are Kent & Stowe Kids Range.)

-…why not get them into brewing their surplus produce?
-Brew-your-own used to be 1970s hippy, but it’s now 2018 hipster.
+If you’re looking for gifts for gardeners who cook, preserve and pickle, then introduce them to brewing grow-your-own.
+Brew-your-own used to be 1970s hippy, but it’s now twenty-twenties hipster.
 Nick Moyle is one of the Two Thirsty Gardeners, who blog about growing your own and turning it into wine, beer, lager and more.

 Their book, Brew It Yourself, distills (ha-ha) all their best recipes and would be a great Christmas present in itself.
 I thought it would be mainly aimed at men, but my jam-making and pickling female friends seized upon it (see this review of Brew It Yourself on my YouTube channel.)